The Negro Speaks of Rivers: Reception and analysis

-The scholar W. Jason Miller considers the poem was an anti-lynching work, noting that Hughes lived during an era where he would have been impacted by lynchings, particularly after the Red Summer of 1919, when numerous blacks were attacked and killed by whites.
-Miller notes that Hughes was probably intimidated as he traveled by himself to visit his father in Mexico, passing through Texas, where numerous lynchings occurred.
-Miller goes on to argue that Hughes used the poem to provide reassurance "that because others have survived, he and his readers can survive too."
-Although the poem is titled with a verb in the present tense ("Speaks"), the actual text focuses on the past ("I've").
-Miller feels that this shows Hughes defining rivers as "part of a natural realm needing to be reclaimed as a site that African Americans have known and should now know."
+The scholar W. Jason Miller considers the poem an anti-lynching work, noting that Hughes lived during an era when he would have been affected by lynchings, particularly after the Red Summer of 1919, when numerous blacks were attacked and killed by whites.
+Miller notes that Hughes was probably intimidated as he traveled alone to visit his father in Mexico, passing through Texas, where numerous lynchings occurred.
+He adds that Hughes used the poem to provide reassurance "that because others have survived, he and his readers can survive too".
+Although the poem is titled with a verb in the present tense ("Speaks"), the text focuses on the past ("I've").
+Miller feels this shows Hughes defining rivers as "part of a natural realm needing to be reclaimed as a site that African Americans have known and should now know."

 In his early writing, including "The Negro Speaks of Rivers", Hughes was inspired by American poet Carl Sandburg.
-Rachel Blau DuPlessis argues that part of the poem reinterprets Vachel Lindsay's "The Congo", by portraying the Congo River as "a pastoral nourishing, maternal setting."
+Rachel Blau DuPlessis argues that part of the poem reinterprets Vachel Lindsay's "The Congo" by portraying the Congo River as "a pastoral nourishing, maternal setting."
 Hughes references the spiritual "Deep River" in the line "My soul has grown deep like the rivers."
-The poem was also influenced by Walt Whitman.
+The poem is also influenced by Walt Whitman.

 Impact and legacy

-The poem has been cited as becoming "the voice of the Association [NAACP] itself," along with "Song of the Son" by Jean Toomer and editorials that Du Bois wrote.
-One of Hughes's most reprinted works, the poem had been reprinted at least 11 times within a decade of its first publication, including in the 1925 anthology The New Negro, the 1927 work Caroling Dusk, and Hughes's own The Dream Keeper in 1932.
+The poem has been cited as becoming "the voice of the Association [NAACP] itself", along with Jean Toomer's "Song of the Son" and Du Bois's editorials.
+One of Hughes's most reprinted works, it was printed at least 11 times within a decade of its first publication, including in the 1925 anthology The New Negro, the 1927 work Caroling Dusk, and Hughes's own The Dream Keeper (1932).

-After Hughes died on May 22, 1967, his ashes were interred in the Schomburg Center for Research in Black Culture in Harlem under a cosmogram that was inspired by "The Negro Speaks of Rivers".
-The cosmogram is entitled Rivers and was designed by Houston Conwill.
-In the center of the cosmogram is the line: "My soul has grown deep like the rivers".
+After Hughes died, his ashes were interred in the Schomburg Center for Research in Black Culture in Harlem under a cosmogram inspired by "The Negro Speaks of Rivers".
+The cosmogram is titled Rivers and was designed by Houston Conwill.
+In its center is the line "My soul has grown deep like the rivers".

+The American composer Margaret Bonds set the poem for voice and piano in 1942.

-Pearl Primus, a dance choreographer, developed a work based on the poem.
-The song "I've Known Rivers" by Gary Bartz is inspired by the poem.
+The choreographer Pearl Primus developed a work based on the poem.

+Gary Bartz's song "I've Known Rivers" is inspired by the poem.